All docschevron-rightHelpchevron-rightarrow-leftTutorialschevron-rightUse Mapbox GL JS in a Svelte app

 Add map CSS

 Now that there exists an HTML element with a class of map, we can apply CSS styling to that class.
-In between your empty <style> tags, add the following:
+Between your empty <style> tags, add the following:

 .map {